tonysyu/logquacious/README.rst

     with log.context.debug('greetings'):
         print('Hello!')

-That would output the following:

 .. code-block:: console

     [DEBUG] Start greetings
     Hello!
     [DEBUG] Finish greetings

-The same attribute can be used as an attribute, as well:
+The same attribute can be used as a decorator, as well:

 .. code-block:: python